The Cathedral in Florence at sunset

 Winter (November through March) is your best bet for experiencing Florence with fewer tourists.
 You’ll find the shortest lines at museums, the most affordable accommodations, and a more authentic local atmosphere.

 However, winter in Florence comes with trade offs.
 Expect cooler temperatures, occasional rain, and shorter daylight hours that limit your sightseeing time.
-Many outdoor cafes and some attractions may have reduced hours.
+Many cafes and some attractions may have reduced hours too.

 One Day In Florence Itinerary

-Now let’s dive into the perfect one day in Florence itinerary that maximizes your time while minimizing stress.
+Now let’s dive into what I think is the perfect way to spend one day in Florence.
+It maximizes your time in Florence while, hopefully, minimizing stress.

 First Stop: Head Straight To The Duomo!

-The Piazza del Duomo is almost always bustling with tourists, but timing is everything.
+The Piazza del Duomo is almost always bustling with tourists, so timing is everything.

-Head straight here first thing in the morning to photograph the cathedral’s stunning Gothic facade and Brunelleschi’s magnificent dome with significantly fewer people in your shots.
+Head straight here first thing in the morning to photograph the cathedral’s stunning Gothic facade and Brunelleschi’s magnificent dome with significantly fewer people in your pictures.

 Grab Some Breakfast At Forno Ghibellina

-After admiring the Duomo, fuel up for your day at this beloved neighborhood bakery located just a couple blocks from Mercato di Sant’Ambrogio.
-Forno Ghibellina specializes in authentic Italian pastries that will make your taste buds sing.
+After admiring the Duomo, fuel up at this neighborhood bakery located just a couple blocks from Mercato di Sant’Ambrogio.
+Forno Ghibellina specializes in authentic Italian pastries that are oh so tasty.

-Beyond their famous brioche, this cozy spot serves excellent Italian coffee and fresh sandwiches, making it ideal whether you need a quick breakfast boost or want to grab supplies for a later lunch.
+Beyond their famous brioche, this cozy spot serves excellent Italian coffee and fresh sandwiches.
+If you really like it grab some sandwiches to eat later.

 Galleria Dell’Accademia: Meet Michelangelo’s David